src-d/blog/content/upcoming/announcing_babelfish.md

 categories: ["technical"]
 ---

-At source{d} we believe there's a possibility for programs to write their own code and for new forms of automatic programming to emerge.
+At source{d} we believe there's a possibility for programs to write code and for new forms of automatic programming to emerge.
 Our [Roadmap](https://blog.sourced.tech/post/our-roadmap/) states the first step in this direction as: *Build representations of source code, developers and projects.*